ucbext/cs900/program3/instructions.md

 The binary search algorithm presented in class is the iterative version.
 Implement binary search, but recursively.
 Implement the following function:

-- `int binary_search(int array[], int size, int value)`: implements the binary search algorithm, but recursively.
+- `int binary_search(const std::vector<int>& haystack, int needle)`: implements the binary search algorithm, but recursively.
 Returns the index where `value` was found or -1 if `value` was not found.

 Note: it may help to have a second function where you do the actual recursion.